toholdaquill/contact/README.md

 6. ADVANCED USERS ONLY: Use PGP.
 You'll find my keys on the keyservers.

     PGP fingerprint:

     7E53 D94D B6B3 E293 9F42  DA9B 759F 1599 B79A 74FB

     Note: Email sometimes goes missing.
 If you emailed me but didn't hear back, and it's important, try a different channel.

 7. ADVANCED USERS ONLY: Use jabber.
 Easier to use and arguably more secure than pgp, I like agl's xmpp-client (`https://www.github.com/agl/xmpp-client`).
 Create an account that supports a Tor onion server.
 Note: we both have to be online for us to connect on jabber.
-I live in New York and am usually on jabber for most, but not all, of the work day.
+I live in New York and am usually on jabber for most, but not all, of the work day, Eastern Time.

 My jabber address (not an email address) is `toholdaquill@riseup.net`.